-To our knowledge, this is the first integration of DA theory with conformal coverage analysis under distribution shift.
 Our contributions can be summarized as follows.
-First, we derive coverage lower bounds for pseudo-calibrated prediction sets on the target domain in terms of the classifier’s source-domain loss, Lipschitz properties of the classifier, and Wasserstein measure of the distribution shift.
-Second, we introduce relaxed pseudo-calibrated sets that inflate the conformal threshold by a slack parameter and provide a simple design rule for choosing this slack to guarantee a desired target coverage level.
-Finally, we propose a source-tuned pseudo-calibration algorithm that interpolates between hard pseudo-labels and randomized labels based on classifier uncertainty.
-Experiments show that our theoretical bounds track empirical behavior and that the proposed algorithm mitigates coverage drop on the target while maintaining nontrivial expected set sizes.
+First, we derive coverage lower bounds for pseudo-calibrated prediction sets on the target domain in terms of the classifier’s source-domain loss, Lipschitz property, and Wasserstein measure of the distribution shift.
+Second, we introduce relaxed pseudo-calibrated sets that inflate the conformal threshold by a slack parameter, derive the corresponding coverage lower bound for fixed slack values, and study a heuristic for choosing this slack in experiments.
+Finally, we propose a source-tuned pseudo-calibration method that interpolates between hard pseudo-labels and randomized labels based on classifier uncertainty.
+We establish a monotonicity guarantee relative to hard pseudo-calibration, an explicit improvement of its coverage lower bound, and empirically observe improved target coverage.